Top 10 Public Universities in Germany in 2026

 Public Universities in Germany: Cost of Studying for Indian Students

 The fees of studying in Germamy is a major concern for every Indian students.
-Studying in Public Universities in Germany is the best option for Indian students because it is very budget friendly.
+Studying in Public Universities in Germany is the best option for Indian students because it is very budget-friendly.
 Unlike USA or UK, most universities here charge zero tuition fees, so you save lakhs of rupees.
 However, it is not completely free of cost.

 You still have to pay a small semester contribution (approx 300 Euro) every six months, which covers your public transport ticket.
-The biggest money you need to arrange is for the Blocked Account, where you must deposit around 12,000 Euro to show for visa proof.
+The biggest amount of money you need to arrange is for the Blocked Account, where you must deposit around 12,000 Euro to show for visa proof.
 Also, while college is cheap, the living cost like rent and food is high in cities, but you can easily manage this by doing part-time work along with your studies.

-Cost of studying in Public German Universities for 1 Year (Approx)
+Cost of studying in Public German Universities

 | Expense Type |